freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/Dam_Xsection.png)

-Lastly is the side clips and wind covering that we found were necessary with the 20-30 mph winds we get over our house every day.
-Attached to these clips are chicken-wire domes which can be coated with saran wrap to prevent young seedling from being damaged by the wind.
+Lastly we needed side clips and a wind covering. with the 20-30 mph winds we get over our house every evening.
+Attached to these clips are chicken-wire domes which can be coated with saran wrap to prevent young seedlings from being damaged by the wind.

 ![_config.yml]({{ site.baseurl }}/images/End_Assy.png)

-All of these designs can be found on my thigiverse page <a href="https://pinshape.com/items/93423-3d-printed-gutter-hydroponics"> here </a>
+All of these designs can be found on my <strike>thingiverse</strike> Pinshape page <a href="https://pinshape.com/items/93423-3d-printed-gutter-hydroponics"> here </a>

 <!-- Import the component -->